 External camera screens generally have many features, but I would like to list some of the major ones for the LH5P.

 It is necessary to turn on the gesture zoom in/out because it is not turned on by default.

 The peaking function, which is known to be useful for focusing, is naturally implemented in this model as well.
 It may be hard to tell from the picture, but the large monitor is highly visible.

 Surprisingly, there are many monitors that have a histogram but no waveform monitor, so this is useful for those who want to check with an RGB waveform monitor.
 The following figure shows the information displayed on the camera side, so if you want to see the waveform accurately, you can turn off the information display.

 Other functions that assist in shooting can be placed as shortcuts with icons on the left and right sides of the screen.

 Many assistance displays are supported, such as monochrome display, guides, grid and crosshair, false color and zebra.

 4. 3DLUT display

-Recently, 3DLUT display has been implemented in external monitors.
+Recently, 3DLUT display has been implemented in external camera screens.
 LUTs can be installed via USB, so it is a good idea to throw in your favorite LUT.